 Introducing a baby to solid foods can be a very exciting time for parents.
 Seeing how a baby experiences and reacts to different foods is yet another way to get to know your baby.
 When your pediatrician says that you are ready to start solid foods, usually between 4-6 months, you may have a lot of questions about how much food to give, what kids of food to give, and in what order food should be introduced.
 These are the most common types of questions I answer at well visits for 4-6 month olds.
 I recommend two books on starting solids foods for a good introduction and overview.
-One is my book, “Raising a Healthy Happy Eater” which is co-authored with Melanie Potock, noted feeding therapist.
+One is my book, “Raising a Healthy Happy Eater” which is co-authored with my friend Melanie Potock, noted pediatric feeding therapist.
 The other is Melanie’s Book with Nancy Ripton, “Baby Self Feeding” which also has a ton of great information and recipes on feeding babies.
+Melanie often stresses that feeding is a developmental process, just like learning to walk or speak.
+The more we understand the developmental process of feeding and how to foster it, the better chance we have of raising great eaters.

 In the past rice cereal was a commonly recommended as a first solid food.
 However rice cereal is very bland and can set the stage for bland food preferences.
 If you do choose infant cereal as one of your baby’s first starting foods, I recommend choosing a whole grain cereal like oatmeal, mixed grain or brown rice cereal, thinned with breastmilk, water or formula.
 A smooth puree of a fruit or vegetable is another good starting place.
 An infant new to solids may have a tendency to thrust food out of the mouth with the tongue when first introduced.
 This is amusing to watch and is definitely a good photo opportunity!
-After a couple of weeks you may want to increase to twice a day.
+Don’t be afraid to practice a few times a day.
 Keep in mind that at this early stage food is not offered as much to “fill” babies, but as an opportunity to taste and practice swallowing solids.
+In these early months a few bites after formula or breastmilk feeding is a great practice session.

 Regarding purees, you can start with Stage 1 store bought baby foods, which have only one ingredient and are pureed to a very smooth consistency.
 Another great option is to make homemade baby foods.
 Homemade baby foods can be prepared without much time or expense and can introduce babies to a different flavor profile than store bought baby foods offer.
 Of note, there are some new baby food making systems that have the steamer and puree device all in one.
-I have no experience with these personally, but they sound great, especially if you plan on making a lot of baby food.
-If you have the other items mentioned below, then this may not be totally necessary.
+These can be helpful but are absolutely not necessary, because with a few common kitchen tools you can easily make baby food (see below).

 What are the benefits of homemade baby foods?